TerrellAW/Object-Oriented-C/README.md

 ## Build

 The OOC compiler can be built with `make` if the following prerequisites are installed:

 - make

 - gcc (build-essential)

 - binutils

 ## Usage

 The command `./ooc <filepath.oc>` will turn `<filepath.oc` into a runnable executable.

-The command can be run with the following arguments:
+The command can be run with the following options:

-    TODO
+`--asm` or `-a` - Outputs a human readable assembly file, can specify a path after it `--out` or `-o` - Specify an output path/filename for the executable

+By default the compiler will output the object and executable file to the current directory.

 ## References